Police Think Fotis Dulos May Have Ridden A Vintage Bicycle To His Wife’s Home Before Allegedly Killing Her

 — Matt McFarland (@MattMcFarland3) January 9, 2020

 Even though Jennifer’s body has not yet been discovered, police are officially referring to this case as a murder investigation as of this week.
 They arrested Fotis and charged him with murder, felony murder, and kidnapping this week.
-They also arrested his ex-girlfriend Michelle Troconis and charged her with conspiracy to commit murder.
+They also arrested his ex-girlfriend, Michelle Troconis, and charged her with conspiracy to commit murder.
 In addition, they arrested Kent Mawhinney, Fotis’ friend and former lawyer, also charging him with conspiracy to commit murder.

 Mawhinney is a relatively new name in relation to this case but he could have played a very major role in the alleged murder of Jennifer.
 Police believe he may have dug a human grave at a gun club he helped to found prior to Jennifer’s murder, as The Inquisitr previously reported.

-Fotis and Troconis have both been released from custody on bail, Fotis’ set at a whopping $6 million.
+Fotis and Troconis have both been released from custody on bail, with Fotis’ bail set at a whopping $6 million.
 They have both insisted they are innocent and had nothing to do with Jennifer’s disappearance.

-“We are looking forward to the process of now defending this case going forward in court,” said one of Fotis’ lawyers Kevin Hunter.
+“We are looking forward to the process of now defending this case going forward in court,” said one of Fotis’ lawyers, Kevin Hunter.